blhwong/friendly-giggle/README.md

 # pet-cam-fg
-Pet cam client and API that serves connection to user and their pet.
+Pet cam user that identifies authorized users and establishes connection to video feed.
 This project is intended to run alongside [pet-cam-aa](https://github.com/wongbros/automatic-adventure).

 ## Description
 A web application that securely connects a user with their pet over web cam.
-A user can simply login using their Google account and setup details including a whitelist of phone numbers that are allowed to connect to their room.
-After starting the camera, only the user with their hashed url, which can be obtained via SMS to ensure privacy, can connect to the camera.
+A user can enter the email of the Google account used to log into [pet-cam-aa](https://github.com/wongbros/automatic-adventure) and a whitelisted phone number attached to that account.
+Once you click the Connect button, the web application will validate the information and produce a hashed URL to the video feed that will be texted to the whitelisted number.

 Identifier
 ----